- Larry Hershman

 Hall of Fame Class of 2006

-Rick Weidner has been an integral part of the Cavalcade of Bands from the time of his involvement 30 years ago.
-He has been a staff member, a visual designer, judge, band director and Cavalcade Executive Board Member.
-Rick stepped in and rolled up his sleeves and got to work in steering the Cavalcade of Bands into what we have today.
+Rick Weidner has been an integral part of Cavalcade of Bands from the time of his involvement from the mid 70’s.
+He has been a staff member, visual designer, judge, band director and Cavalcade Executive Board Member.
+Rick stepped in and rolled up his sleeves and got to work in steering Cavalcade of Bands into what we have today.
 He was instrumental in setting up the criteria for the education and continuation of new and current judges which is still being used today.

 As a board member and past Cavalcade of Bands Treasurer, he helped create the Administrative and Coordinative levels that have helped make us so successful.